 In the Tools > Boards menu you should see the ESP32 Arduino menu.
-In the expanded menu, look for the menu option for the Adafruit QT Py ESP32-S2.
+In the expanded menu, look for the menu option for the Adafruit Feather ESP32-S2 TFT, and click on it to choose it.

 Open the Blink sketch by clicking through File > Examples > 01.Basics > Blink.